Loch Ossain to Staoineag Bothy

 Check out our Best Mountain Weather Forecast?

-Loch Ossain to Staoineag Bothy Route Map and GPX Download
+Loch Ossain to Staoineag Bothy Ordnance Survey Map and GPX File Download

 The weather forecast had been eagerly anticipated the previous night and it shaped the next day ‘s walk as it was anticipating not just foul weather, I can cope with that, but lightning.
 That I don‘t really fancy.